marionleroutier/marionleroutier.github.io/_pages/research.md

     </p>
     </details>

-_Recent and upcoming [*] presentations_: CIRED, Cergy workshop on gender and environment, Sciences-Po CRIS, LSE workshop on Gender Inequality (by co-author), Mannheim Energy conference, WZB workshop on expectations of climate change
+_Recent and upcoming [*] presentations_: CIRED, Cergy workshop on gender and environment, Sciences-Po CRIS, LSE workshop on Gender Inequality (by co-author), Mannheim Energy conference, WZB workshop on expectations of climate change, LSE Environment Week 2025*

 ## Work in progress